Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 ./deploy/install.sh aoi westus demo
 ```

-Note: Currently, this deployment does not deploy Azure Database for PostgreSQL for post-analysis.

 Users can also use bicep template directly instead of using the script `install.sh`

 To deploy the resources using the bicep template use the command as follows: